rohan-sawhney/zombie/README.md

 # Python Installation

-After cloning Zombie and updating the submodules, build and install the Zombie bindings in the project root directory using:
+After cloning Zombie and updating the submodules, build and install the Python bindings in the project root directory using:

 ```
 mkdir build